sroccaserra/bowling-kata-example/README.md

 Notes in the form of solution examples of the Bowling Game Kata in Java.

-See the branches for a procedural solution, and an Object-Oriented solution.
+I like to do a structured solution, and an object-oriented solution.